pkpenton/learn-to-code/README.md

 1. Get on the master branch
 2. Pull changes
 3. Create a new branch and switch to that branch
-4. Create a directory (folder) with your name as the name of the directory
+4. Create a directory (folder) with your first name as the name of the directory
      - it's a good idea to do a quick `git status` now and see that your directory was created
 5. Move into your newly created directory
 6. Create two files in the directory called `first_python.py` and `first_yaml.yaml`